mandarini/sensors-demo/index.md

 This is a demo for the Generic Sensor API for the web.
 You can see its live version in the following link: [ws-pakotinia.web.app](https://ws-pakotinia.web.app).

+You can view the slides of the presentation here: [mandarini.github.io/sensors/](https://mandarini.github.io/sensors/).

 ## Contents

 - [Purpose](#purpose)